salilab/imp/doc/manual/glossary.md

 used with pointlike Particles to move them in Cartesian space.

 **Leaves**
-The leaves of an IMP **Hierarchy** are simply the children that don't in turn have their own children.
+The leaves of an %IMP **Hierarchy** are simply the children that don't in turn have their own children.
 A commonly-used hierarchy is a molecular hierarchy, in which often the atoms are the leaves (although this is not always the case;
 where atomic information is not available the leaves may be residues, fragments